30 Things To Do In The Netherlands – Suggested By Locals

 If you want to experience the heart and soul of the Netherlands, you should celebrate King’s Day with the Dutch in one of the larger cities in The Netherlands.

-15. Visit The Keukenhof
+15. Keukenhof Gardens Visit

 The Keukenhof is a well-known flower garden in Lisse (near Amsterdam) that is only open between mid-March and mid-May.
 Approximately 7 million bulbs are planted annually to create an overwhelming flower experience of blooming hyacinths, daffodils, and tulips during those few weeks in spring.